newrelic/nr-reports/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/newrelic-experimental/newrelic-experimental-FIT-template)
 ![GitHub pull requests closed](https://img.shields.io/github/issues-pr-closed/newrelic-experimental/newrelic-experimental-FIT-template)

-# New Relic Storybook
+# New Relic Reports

 A report generation and automation framework for New Relic.

 ## Overview

-New Relic Storybook is a framework for building custom reports and automating the generation and delivery of those reports via a variety of channels.
+New Relic Reports is a framework for building custom reports and automating the generation and delivery of those reports via a variety of channels.

 ### Report Types

-The Storybook framework supports two types of reports: template based and dashboard based. providing a simple list of dashboard GUIDs or creating report template files in HTML or Markdown.
+The Reports framework supports two types of reports: template based and dashboard based. providing a simple list of dashboard GUIDs or creating report template files in HTML or Markdown.